 (b) if a rate is not quoted as described in paragraph (a), the rate determined by the Authority having regard to comparable indices then available;

-“quarter” means a period of 3 months beginning on 1 July, 1 October, 1 January or 1 April;
+quarter means a period of 3 months beginning on 1 July, 1 October, 1 January or 1 April;

-“service charge” means a charge referred to in regulation 6(1);
+service charge means a charge referred to in regulation 6(1);

-“standing charge” means a charge referred to in regulation 4(1).
+standing charge means a charge referred to in regulation 4(1).

 (2) If these regulations use a term that is used in the Code, the term has the same meaning in these regulations as it has in the Code, unless the contrary intention appears in these regulations.